Yannis Pappas | in search of Alexander

 In the end, it was Yannis Pappas's love for the man that led him to represent Alexander not as a general, a warrior and conqueror, but as an ambassador of Greek-ness in the furthest corners of the known world.
 Worshipped as a god and subject of artistic and intellectual interest until modern times, Alexander has been immortalised by the quest of this great artist as a symbol of humanism.

-The exhibition comes with educational programmes and workshops, talks and a printed catalogue
+The exhibition comes with educational programmes, workshops and a printed catalogue

 curators